dc-de/ohei/README.md

 select option 1

 *6.*
+done!

-done! the other options are optional, but the openHABian security patch is highly recommended to do!
+The other options are optional, but the openHABian security patch is highly recommended to do!

 Feel free to report bugs.